 AI tools

-How AI tools could help you with your studies, teaching or research
+Guidance on selecting generative AI tools to use for your studies, teaching or research

-If you have access to Office 365 via University of Essex, UEL or the Tavistock and Portman we recommend you use Copilot after signing in to your organisation’s Microsoft account.
+If you have access to Office 365 via University of Essex, UEL or The Tavistock and Portman, we recommend you use Copilot Chat after signing in to your organisation’s Microsoft account.

-Using Copilot, when you are signed into Microsoft, provides a greater degree of data protection.
-When signed in, you will see your name and a green shield on the Copilot web page, which shows your data is better protected.
-You should still follow all our general advice (above).
+Using Copilot Chat, when you are signed into your organisation’s Microsoft account, provides a greater degree of data protection.
+When signed in, you will see your name and a green shield on the Copilot Chat page, which shows your data is better protected.

 Staff and students without Office 365 access: Google Gemini or ChatGPT

-Using the free publicly available versions of ChatGPT or Google Gemini means your data will not be protected and your data will be used to train the AI models behind them.
-You must follow our general advice (above).
+Using the free publicly available versions of ChatGPT or Google Gemini means your data will not be protected, and your data will be used to train the AI models behind them.

 We have organised our list to highlight different potential uses for AI, but some tools can serve multiple purposes.
 All offer free-to-use options at the time of writing, although there might be limits on the features available or how much you can use them without paying.